bookofproofs/bookofproofs.github.io/_sources/history/19th-century/del-re.md

 * It then became clear that there were three candidates with strong cases, Enriques, Del Re and Pieri and the Faculty requested the minister to set a commission to decide between these three without opening a competition.
 * The Faculty at Bologna now split with Arzelà favouring Del Re's transfer with Pincherle and others opposed.
 * lamenting the number of recommendation letters that Del Re had secured, and complaining that Del Re was always there lobbying and had gained so much ground that Pincherle feared a major coup.
-* Del Re was arguing that he needed to relocate his family to Bologna.
 * Enriques was appointed but Del Re does not appear to have entered the competition.
 * In 1899 Del Re went back to the University of Naples when he was appointed to the Chair of Descriptive Geometry at the Institute of Mathematics.
 * Because of his versatility and his in-depth studies in many fields of the exact sciences, he was able to obtain important results which he presented in one hundred and twenty five publications.